 Walgreens, Walmart, and CVS are a few local retailers who offer 1-hour photo printing.
 Check out our definitive guide to find local photo labs near you.
 You can upload your photos online and pick-up in store.
 Or many of these local printers have kiosks in the store.

-Contrary to popular belief, you don’t actually need expensive photo mailers to send printed photos.
+Contrary to popular belief, you don’t need expensive photo mailers to mail printed photos.
 (Unless, of course, you’re mailing one-of-a-kind prints in which case you should scan the originals and send copies instead!)
-A standard 4×6 picture print can be mailed with a regular A6 (4 3/4 x 6 ½) or larger envelope, as long as it isn’t too heavy or thick.
+A standard 4×6 picture print can be mailed with a regular envelope.
+Size A6 (4 3/4 x 6 ½) is the most ideal.